geops/react-transit/src/components/TrackerControl/README.md

 #

-This demonstrates the use of RouteSchedule.
+This demonstrates the use of TrackerControl.

 ```jsx
 import React from 'react';